Expat Finland - Information for living in FinlandFinland ForumExpat Finland ForumIESAF Forum

 Increased pay for overtime

 Working hours exceeding the regular working hours are overtime hours.
-Overtime is compensated with additional, higher pay:
+Overtime is compensated with additional, higher pay.
+Very briefly:

 • for the first two daily hours of overtime normal pay is increased by 50% and for the following hours by 100%